Study smarter with Fiveable

 These approaches aggregate findings from multiple studies to draw stronger conclusions.
 They represent the highest level of evidence when done rigorously.

-Compare: Systematic Review vs. Meta-Analysis—systematic reviews are the broader process of synthesizing literature; meta-analyses are the statistical technique of combining data.
-A meta-analysis is always part of a systematic review, but not all systematic reviews include meta-analysis (sometimes data can't be meaningfully pooled).
+Compare: Systematic Review vs. Meta-Analysis: a systematic review is the broader process of identifying and synthesizing literature.
+A meta-analysis is the statistical technique of combining data quantitatively.
+A meta-analysis is always part of a systematic review, but not all systematic reviews include a meta-analysis (sometimes the studies are too different to pool meaningfully).

 | Concept | Best Examples |